hack101/Android-Lesson-3/README.md

 ## Saving Data ##
 ----------------------------------

-In this tutorial we will picking up where we left off last time with our to-do list and add saved data.
+In this tutorial we will be picking up where we left off last time with our to-do list and add saved data.
 If you recall, our app so far only appears to be a to-do list, but the items in the list are always the same, and users cannot add to them.

 To save data, we will create a database on the phone.
 Before we can add this database to our app, we need to learn how to use a database.